By Veronica Donald – Art in Tanzania internship

 Enhance the resilience of wildlife Ecosystems to the impacts of climate change.

-This can be done by promoting wildlife management practices that increase resilience to climate change, establishing a wildlife climate change-related monitoring and information management system, and enhancing the protection and conservation of wildlife habitats.
+This can be achieved by promoting wildlife management practices that enhance resilience to climate change, establishing a wildlife climate change-related monitoring and information management system, and strengthening the protection and conservation of wildlife habitats.

-Ensure water quality availability and accessibility in a changing climate.
+Ensure the availability and accessibility of water quality in a changing climate.

 This can be achieved by protecting and conserving water catchment areas, investing in and promoting appropriate water management technology, exploring and extracting underground water, and conducting vulnerability assessments of water resources.